sagg155/book-lib/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes using the MERN stack with Express and MongoDB.
-(If you wish to use the Ruby on Rails backend API, [go here](https://github.com/jklemon17/book-library-api).
+These instructions will get you a copy of the project up and running on your local machine for development

 ### Prerequisites